 Your goal should be to identify the root cause of their concern and address it, potentially turning them from naysayers or detractors to promoters.

-In-app feedback tools to gather customer feedback
+The best in-app feedback tools to gather customer feedback

 Userpilot: Best for in-app feedback collection

-- NPS + dashboard: Create and launch NPS surveys and track user’s responses from an easy-to-use dashboard.
+• NPS + dashboard: Create and launch NPS surveys and track users’ responses from an easy-to-use dashboard.

 Some key features include:

-Survicate: Best for mobile app feedback collection
+Usersnap: Best for mobile app feedback collection

-Usersnap is an excellent tool for collecting and analyzing different forms of user data.
+Usersnap is an excellent tool for collecting and analyzing different forms of user data for web and mobile apps.
 Amongst other things, it enables you to:

 Collecting and analyzing in-app feedback is crucial to ensuring you’re on the right path.
 By observing survey best practices and choosing the right in-app feedback tool, you can be sure to receive fresh, valuable insights from users.